EvgenyKut/testTask/README.md

 When you clone the project:
 <br/>
-** npm install -- for installing libraries and dependencies.
+:zap: npm install -- for installing libraries and dependencies.
 <br/>
-** npm start -- for launch
+:rocket: npm start -- for launch

 Happy hacking!

-P.S.
+:rotating_light: P.S.
 This system of acess only for test.
 For real projects better to use HttpOnly system.